-For information about configuring AM with sticky load balancing, see Load Balancers.
+For information about configuring AM with sticky load balancing, refer to Load balancing.

 If the session request is redirected to an AM server that does not have the session cached, that server must retrieve the session from the CTS token store.